Returning Students

 Be aware that Brock Commons Phase 2 is being built nearby and there will be construction noise and traffic disruptions in the area.
 LEARN MORE.

-Random selection for Winter Session Residence
+Winter Session Residence